Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.06.23 (BR)
+- Added distance between empires on the map.
+- Fixed wrong Integer to Integer equal test.

 2023.06.23 (Xilmi)
 - Restored Moo1 Race names.
-- Restored Vanilla Human diplomat.
-  - Added option to select the younger one (default value).

 2023.06.23 (BR)
 - Added a 10 ly grid to the galaxy preview.